Devolutions/doc/docs/en/hub/dwl/devolutions-web-login-user-interface/dwl-user-interface-hub-business/index.md

 * the ***{{ en.UVLT }}*** tab, where you can find the entries you stored in your {{ en.DHUBB }} ***{{ en.UVLT }}***, divided into your different folders.
 * the ***Password Generator*** tab, where you can create a strong and secure password for a new account.

-See our [Side Menu](/hub/dwl/devolutions-web-login-user-interface/dwl-user-interface-hub-business/side-menu/) topic for more information on each of the tabs.
+See [Side menu](/hub/dwl/devolutions-web-login-user-interface/dwl-user-interface-hub-business/side-menu/) for more information on each of the tabs.